Thabibm/PMTiOSCamera/README.md

 - Tap to focus

 Installation
-Clone the repository and add Camer Module folder into your project
+1. Clone the repository and add Camera Module folder into your project

-add the following key in to your projects info.plist file
+2. Add the following key in to your projects info.plist file

 Key - "NSCameraUsageDescription"        value - "<message you want to show to acces device camera when User uses it>"

   with out the above key app would crash when it tries to access camera

+3. Let your view controller conform to the Camera delegate

-  To launch camera add following line in your view controller
+4. To launch camera add following line in your view controller

       CameraManager.sharedInstance.loadCamera(cameraDelegate: self)

-  To get Image output add the following method in to your view controller
+5. To get Image output add the following method in to your view controller

       func didCompleteImageCapture(image: UIImage) {
         //Process the captured image